zero-functional/zero-functional/README.md

 ### indexedMap

 Adds or prepends the index of each element in the collection to the element itself and generates a named tuple `(idx: index, elem: it)` for each element in the collection.
-This is similar to [`enumerate`](https://docs.python.org/3/library/functions.html#enumerate) in python.

 ```nim
 var n = zip(a, b, c) -->